TheDoru292/landing-page/README.md

 Just a simple home page.

 # Todo:
-- Fix the width of every element so it looks nice.
+- Fix the width of every main div so it looks nice.
 (Too lazy)